DrPsychick/ansible_influx_downsampling/examples/full-5level-backfill-compact/README.md

 Helpful commands to fill gaps:
 ------------------------------

-Alternative to doing this manually, is createing a similar setup that (force) backfills aggregates of the last 7 days.
+**Hint**: Alternative to doing this manually, is creating a similar setup that (force) backfills aggregates of the last days/hours.

-Define timestamp for backfill (Make sure its UTC!):
+Define the timestamp from wher to start backfilling (Make sure its UTC!):

 `ts_backfill=$(date -d "2018-09-12 16:00" +%s)000ms`

 Simple: